apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 - Oct 2023: Camel 4.2
 - Dec 2023: Camel 4.3 LTS

-For Camel 3 then we slow down in releases and provide 2 LTS releases per year.
+For Camel 3, only LTS versions are released twice a year.
 This means the Camel v3 schedule is as follows:

 - Dec 2022: Camel 3.20 LTS